Roasted Russet Potatoes with Parsley and Garlic

 Directions:

-Cut the potatoes lengthwise into slices 1/2 inch thick.
-Stack half of the slices and cut lengthwise into strips 1/2 inch wide.
+Preheat the oven to 400°F (200°C).
+Cut the potatoes lengthwise into slices 1/2 inch (12 mm) thick.
+You can leave the skin on the russet potato if you like.
+Stack half of the slices and cut lengthwise into strips 1/2 inch (12 mm) wide.
 Repeat with the remaining slices.
 Rinse the strips with cold water and spread on a clean kitchen towel; blot dry with a second kitchen towel.

-Place the potatoes in a bowl.
+Place the potatoes in a large bowl.
 Drizzle with the olive oil and toss to coat evenly.

 Transfer the potatoes to a serving dish and sprinkle with the salt and a grind of pepper.
 Add the parsley mixture and toss gently to coat.
 Serve immediately.
 Serves 4.